(measure: GDP per kg of oil equivalent; Source: The World Bank)

 USA: GDP per unit of energy used

-For that indicator, The World Bank provides data for the USA from 1990 to 2014.
-The average value for the USA during that period was 5.17 GDP (in dollars) per kilogram of oil equivalent with a minumum of 3.12 GDP (in dollars) per kilogram of oil equivalent in 1990 and a maximum of 7.88 GDP (in dollars) per kilogram of oil equivalent in 2014.
+For that indicator, we provide data for the USA from 1990 to 2015.
+The average value for the USA during that period was 5.29 GDP per kg of oil equivalent with a minimum of 3.11 GDP per kg of oil equivalent in 1990 and a maximum of 8.35 GDP per kg of oil equivalent in 2015.

 We show how much GDP, in dollars, is produced using one kilogram of oil equivalent of energy in the USA and other countries.
 The energy use includes oil, natural gas, solid fuels, renewables and electricity, all converted into oil equivalents.